 - Unfrosted cake layers can be wrapped in plastic wrap and stored in the fridge for 4-5 days of freshness.
 Or place wrapped layers in a freezer safe bag and freeze for up to 3 months.

-- Frosted cake can set out at room temperature in an air tight container for 2-3 days of freshness.
-Or place in the fridge for a few more extra days.
+- Frosted cake is best kept at room temperature in an air tight container for 2-3 days of freshness.
+If placed in the fridge, the frosting will become firm, but you can refrigerate for up to 5 days.

 James Josey